 Having full-bodied glossy hair is the dream of every woman.
 But, the truth is that regardless of your hair type, grey and thinning strands are part of the ageing process.
-Normally, we can lose between 50 and 100 hairs a day, often without notice, however, if you start to see more strands than usual left on your brush, the parting in your hair is getting wider and you find bald spots, it’s time to see a dermatologist.
+Normally, we can lose between 50 and 100 hairs a day, often without notice, however, if you start to see more strands than usual left on your brush, the parting in your hair is getting wider and you find bald spots, it’s time to see a dermatologist and maybe consider a new haircut.

 But before you despair, there are steps you can take to strengthen and repair your hair.
 Take note of the following tips for reducing the problem.